Child Protection

 • Define circumstances under which parental rights may be limited or terminated.

-One of the most memorable career milestones that Sukham has achieved in her child protection practice include bringing a successful Canadian Charter of Rights and Freedoms where the Court found that Child and Family Services breached the father's section 7 and 8 Charter rights: H.L.H.
+One of the most memorable milestones in my child protection practice was successfully arguing a Canadian Charter of Rights and Freedoms case, where the Court found that Child and Family Services breached the father's section 7 and 8 Charter rights: H.L.H.
 (Re), 2021 NWTTC 21